godotengine/godot-docs/community/contributing/pr_review_guidelines.rst

 need to keep in mind before proceeding to do that.

-Now, some of the things stated below may look obvious, but this is not to insult your intelligent.
+Now, some of the things stated below may look obvious, but this is not to insult your intelligence.
 We all can forget things, and we also come from different backgrounds.
 It's to everyone's benefit that all important, even if most obvious, steps are listed here.